Harold Thomas (artist)

-Harold Joseph Thomas (born 1947), also known as Bundoo, is an Aboriginal Australian artist and former activist, known for designing and copyrighting the Australian Aboriginal Flag.
+Harold Joseph Thomas (born 1947), also known as Bundoo, is an Aboriginal Australian artist and former activist, known for designing and copyrighting the Australian Aboriginal flag.
 He claims to have designed the flag in 1971 as a symbol of the Aboriginal land rights movement, and in 1995 it was made an official "Flag of Australia".
-He later asserted copyright over his design, eventually transferring that copyright to the Commonwealth of Australia and making it freely available for public use in January 2022.
+After this, his assertion of copyright over his design was upheld by the Federal Court, eventually transferring that copyright to the Commonwealth of Australia and making it freely available for public use in January 2022.

 Early life and education

 Harold Joseph Thomas (Bundoo) was born in 1947 to a Wombai father and Luritja mother in Alice Springs, Northern Territory.
+He was one of 13 children but the family did not all live under one roof as the children were taken from there at different stages.
 He remembers drawing and painting on pieces of paper from an early age.

-At seven years old, he was removed from his family as part of the Stolen Generations and was raised in South Australia by a foster family.
+At seven years old, he was removed from his family as part of the Stolen Generations and was taken to St Francis House, in South Australia, where he lived until he was eleven.
+He was later fostered by Reverend Donald Wallace and his family, who enroled him at Willunga High School.
+He attended an Adelaide independent school, Pulteney Grammar.

 In 1966, aged 17, Thomas won a scholarship to study at the South Australian School of Art, graduating with Honours in 1969, becoming the first Aboriginal person to graduate from an Australian art school.
+While there he studied watercolor painting under Reg Campbell who he remembered as being a eccentric teacher.
+In 1968 he held his first exhibition of watercolour paintings in Adelaide, which was opened by then premier Don Dunstan.

 It was while he was studying that he became involved in the civil rights movement.
-In 1968 he held his first exhibition of watercolour paintings in Adelaide, which was opened by then premier Don Dunstan.

 Art practice and career

-In 1970 he was the first Aboriginal person to be employed at the South Australian Museum, working as a survey artist.
+In 1970, he was the first Aboriginal person to be employed at the South Australian Museum, working as a survey artist.
 This gave him access to a huge collection of Aboriginal artefacts as well as a wide range of art.

 His main artistic influences include painters Caravaggio, Francisco Goya and Eugène Delacroix.

-In 1972 he moved to the "Top End", and started painting the landscape and wildlife, especially watercolours.
+In 1972, he moved to Humpty Doo, nearby to Darwin, and started painting the landscape and wildlife, especially watercolours.
 He changed his subject matter and style dramatically in 2016, when he started painting representations of Aboriginal people's first and subsequent contact with European colonisers, including the frontier wars.